Every frontend developer argues about frameworks. But which one actually results in a better paycheck?

 A 5-year React developer at a Tier 3 IT services firm will make ₹18–25L.
 A 5-year Angular developer at Swiggy will pull ₹45–55L.

-The framework is just a signal of the type of company you're interviewing for.
-If you want a higher salary, stop obsessing over library rendering speeds and start targeting companies that actually view engineering as a profit center rather than a cost to minimize.
+The framework is a signal of the type of company you're interviewing for.
+If you want a higher salary, stop obsessing over library rendering speeds and start targeting companies that actually view engineering as a profit center.

 Important